When is AJ and the Queen on Netflix? What’s it about?

 Drag queen Ruby Crimson has saved up $100,00zero with the intention of opening her personal bar, however simply as she is prepared to take action the cash is stolen and her rigorously made plans are left in tatters.

-In an try to earn the cash again as rapidly as attainable, she embarks on an bold tour throughout America in an previous camper van, quickly discovering a stowaway on-board: 11-year-old AJ.
+In an try and earn the cash again as rapidly as potential, she embarks on an bold tour throughout America in an previous camper van, quickly discovering a stowaway on-board: 11-year-old AJ.

-Fighting a foul residence life, Ruby permits AJ to accompany her on the tour and alongside the way in which they unfold a constructive message of acceptance and face their very own private traumas.
+Combating a nasty dwelling life, Ruby permits AJ to accompany her on the tour and alongside the way in which they unfold a optimistic message of acceptance and face their very own private traumas.

-Every episode encompasses a new musical efficiency by RuPaul, so followers can be effectively catered for right here.
+Every episode incorporates a new musical efficiency by RuPaul, so followers will likely be properly catered for right here.

-RuPaul takes the lead position because the drag queen Ruby Crimson, whereas younger newcomer Izzy G performs her sidekick AJ.
+RuPaul takes the lead function because the drag queen Ruby Crimson, whereas younger newcomer Izzy G performs her sidekick AJ.

-Michael Leon-Wooley (Grace and Frankie) performs Ruby’s buddy Louis, with Josh Segarra (Arrow) because the ex-boyfriend who steals her financial savings.
+Michael Leon-Wooley (Grace and Frankie) performs Ruby’s good friend Louis, with Josh Segarra (Arrow) because the ex-boyfriend who steals her financial savings.

-Rounding out the principle forged are Tia Carrere (Wayne’s World) because the villainous Girl Hazard and Katerina Tannenbaum within the position of Brianna.
+Rounding out the primary solid are Tia Carrere (Wayne’s World) because the villainous Woman Hazard and Katerina Tannenbaum within the function of Brianna.

-Because of the nature of the collection, which is able to go to varied totally different drag bars throughout its ten episodes, it is ready to function quite a few queens together with many from RuPaul’s competitors collection: Drag Race.
+Because of the nature of the collection, which can go to numerous totally different drag bars throughout its ten episodes, it is ready to function quite a few queens together with many from RuPaul’s competitors collection: Drag Race.

 Which drag queens are in AJ and the Queen?